-As a trusted manufacturer of electronic ignition solutions for internal combustion engine vehicles, we are confident of exploiting the opportunities in our legacy business.
-Our focus on broadening our business horizons - through technoloav, aeoaraphies, customer base, and sectors - should also serve us well for lona-term arowth.
+As a trusted manufacturer of electronic ignition solutions internal combustion enaine vehicles, we are confident of exploitina the opportunities in our legacy business.
+Our focus on broadening our business horizons - through technology, aeoaraphies, customer base, and sectors - should also serve us well for long-term growth.
 Our debt-free balance sheet further underpins our ability to invest in technology, new product development, and infrastructure and pursue an exciting growth trajectory.